Kerensk1y/News_parser/README.md

 ## Parsing news from websites :newspaper:
-Sending updates is done in a __user-defined__ file in the Telegram channel called **'t0ken.py'**
+Sending updates is done in a __user-defined__ file in the Telegram channel called **"t0ken.py"**

-This project enables you to send updates to a Telegram channel through a user-defined file called **'t0ken.py'**.
-The **'t0ken.py'** file should include two essential variables: _'channel_id'_ (the channel identifier, including '@') and _'API_KEY'_ (the key required for interacting with the Telegram bot).
-Furthermore, the project maintains a basic database by storing the last sent news from each website in an automatically generated corresponding _'.txt'_ file.
+This project enables you to send updates to a Telegram channel through a user-defined file called **"t0ken.py"**.
+The **"t0ken.py"** file should include two essential variables: _"channel_id"_ (the channel identifier, including "@") and _"API_KEY"_ (the key required for interacting with the Telegram bot).
+Furthermore, the project maintains a basic database by storing the last sent news from each website in an automatically generated corresponding _".txt"_ file.

 ## For the fast deploy on Linux you can try the following steps 🐳
 1. Clone the project